Learn about the meaning behind our logo above.

-- Eat wild fish (not farm-raised) and shellfish from unpolluted waters.
+- Eat wild fish (not farm-raised), fish eggs and shellfish from unpolluted waters.

-- Eat full-fat milk products from pasture-fed cows, preferably raw and/or fermented, such as raw milk, whole yogurt, kefir, cultured butter, whole raw cheeses and fresh and sour cream.
-(Imported cheeses that say “milk” or “fresh milk” on the label are raw.)
+- Eat full-fat milk products from pasture-fed cows, preferably raw and/or fermented, such as raw milk, whole yogurt, kefir, cultured butter, full-fat raw cheeses and fresh and sour cream.

-- Use traditional vegetable oils only–extra virgin olive oil, expeller-expressed sesame oil, small amounts of expeller-expressed flax oil, and the tropical oils–coconut oil, palm oil and palm kernel oil.
+- Use only traditional vegetable oils—extra virgin olive oil, expeller-expressed sesame oil, small amounts of expeller-expressed flax oil, and the tropical oils—coconut oil, palm oil and palm kernel oil.

 - Take cod liver oil regularly to provide at least 10,000 IU vitamin A and 1,000 IU vitamin D per day.

-- Eat fresh fruits and vegetables–preferably organic–in salads and soups, or lightly steamed with butter.
+- Eat fresh fruits and vegetables, preferably organic.
+Use vegetables in salads and soups, or lightly steamed with butter.

-- Include enzyme-enhanced lacto-fermented vegetables, fruits, beverages and condiments in your diet on a regular basis.
+- Include enzyme-rich lacto-fermented vegetables, fruits, beverages and condiments in your diet on a regular basis.

-- Prepare homemade meat stocks from the bones of chicken, beef, lamb and fish and use liberally in soups, stews, gravies and sauces.
+- Prepare homemade stocks from the bones of pastured poultry, beef, pork and lamb fed non-GMO feed, and from wild seafood.
+Use liberally in soups, stews, gravies and sauces.

 - Use filtered water for cooking and drinking.